ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting_reqs.md

     Limitations:

     - Eclipse is license free, whereas both IAR and Keil IDE require licenses.
     - Currently, DAPLink development works only Keil MDK.
-You will have to use Keil for pyOCD and DAPLink development.
+You will have to use Keil if you use pyOCD and DAPLink.
     - Your target may not be supported in certain IDEs.
 If your interface firmware does not support mass storage device, you won't be able to do automated testing.
 If your target has another method of flashing, through the device's debugger, use the [manual testing path](../porting/manual-testing.html).

 - (Optional) [FTDI serial driver](http://www.ftdichip.com/Drivers/VCP.htm).